This is a Register Item. Download the Full Report

 Kopu Bridge was added to the IPENZ Engineering Heritage Register on 24 April 2012.

-This place has been registered by the New Zealand Historic Places Trust as a Category 1 historic place (Register no. 4681):
+This place has been recognised by Heritage New Zealand as a Category 1 historic place (List no. 4681):

-Kopu Bridge: New Zealand Historic Places Trust register information (www.historic.org.nz)
+Kopu Bridge: New Zealand Heritage List/Rarangi Korero information (www.heritage.org.nz).

 Near the current State Highway 25 road bridge, Kopu.